squelchdesign/squelch-tabs-and-accordions-shortcodes/readme.txt

 * Thanks to @dan-kirshner for beta testing the plugin

 = 0.4.4 =
-* Fix for CVE-2024-2499 (responsibly disclosed by Wordfence) - all attributes should now be escaped before being sent to the page to prevent stored XSS attacks
+* Fix for CVE-2024-2499 (credit to Francesco Carlucci, responsibly disclosed by Wordfence) - all attributes should now be escaped before being sent to the page to prevent stored XSS attacks
 * Update readme file to include changelog details for v0.4.3

 = 0.4.3 =